davidsdevel/rocket-translator/README.md

 }
 </script>
 ```
-Too know more about Javascript Management go to [JavaScript Management](#js-management) section.
+Too know more about JavaScript Management go to [JavaScript Management](#js-management) section.

 ### Methods <a name="methods"></a>